SophiaKas/text_mining_project/README.md

 ## Issues:
 - Clustering seems to behave weirdly for now.
 Unsure if this is normal or the code is wrong?

+## To-do:
+- Fix K-means clustering
+- Visualiziation
+- Hierarchical clustering
+- Explanation for all the implemented steps - right now there are only sparse comments